Maintaining Relationships Across the Political Spectrum: Navigating Political Views and Values

 Medically reviewed by April Justice, LICSW

 If you experience this division, know that you're far from alone.
 Yet, the bonds we forge often transcend the labels of left and right and the Republican party or Democratic party.
-You may find it helpful to spend time with others offline, focus on understanding the other person’s viewpoint, seek common ground, and set boundaries as needed.
+A few helpful strategies may be to spend time with others offline, focus on understanding the other person’s viewpoint, seek common ground, and set boundaries as needed.
 Therapy, whether in-person or online, can be a safe space to discuss the challenging thoughts and emotions that can arise due to political division with loved ones.

 A woman pushes an elderly man in a wheelchair down the sidewalk on a sunny day.